Fertility Supplements for Women:

 Limit Alcohol

-A study published in the journal Obstetrics and Gynecology found that women beginning an in vitro fertilization (IVF) treatment who drank four or more drinks per week were 16% less likely to have a live birth than those who drank less than that or not at all.
-A study by the Harvard Medical School concluded that drinking just half a bottle of wine per week could lower their chances of conception via IVF by up to 18%.
+Regular consumption of alcohol can impair your fertility.
+A study published in Obstetrics and Gynecology found that women beginning an IVF treatment who drank four or more drinks per week were 16% less likely to have a live birth than those who drank less than that or not at all.

 The Bottom Line About Fertility Supplements for Women and Improving Egg Quality